Lavinia/Nemah/README.md

 ### Initial version

-* Calculate a horse's need of nutrients.
+* Calculate a horse's need of energy, protein, solids, macrominerals, and selenium.
 * Calculations are made internally with at least three digits precision.
 Public methods will return values rounded to two decimals by default.

 ### Yet to be implemented